Esteban Hotesse

-Esteban Hotesse (February 11, 1919 – July 8, 1945) (also known as "Stephen Hotesse") was a black American United States Army Air Force second lieutenant and member of the World War II combat fighter group, the Tuskegee Airmen.
+Esteban Hotesse (February 11, 1919 – July 8, 1945) (also known as "Stephen Hotesse") was a black Dominican American United States Army Air Force second lieutenant and member of the World War II combat fighter group, the Tuskegee Airmen.
 He was the only Dominican-born member of the Tuskegee Airmen.
 He died in a B-25 Mitchell crash in July 1945.

 Early life and family

 Hotesse was born on February 11, 1919, in Moca, Espaillat, Dominican Republic.
 He was the son of Clara Pacheco, a Dominican woman.
 On November 1, 1923, Hotesse immigrated to the United States via the Port of New York at the age of four.

 Hotesse was married to Mrs. Iristella {Lind} Hotesse, a Puerto Rican woman.
 He was the father of two daughters, Mary Lou Hotesse and Rosalie Hotesse.
 Hotesse and his family were living in Manhattan, New York.
 After serving as a U.S. Army officer, he and his family applied for U.S. citizenship in April 1943.